pgmoneta/pgmoneta/doc/manual/en/03-quickstart.md

 host    replication    repl    ::1/128          scram-sha-256
 ```

-The authentication type should be based on `postgresql.conf`'s `password_encryption` value.
+The authentication type must be `scram-sha-256`.
+Note that `pgmoneta` does not support MD5 authentication.

 Then, create a physical replication slot that will be used for Write-Ahead Log streaming, like